 What can you eat on the 16:8 diet?

-- Whole grains: Ones like rice, oats, barley, wholegrain pasta and quinoa will keep you fuller for longer.
+- Whole grains: Rice, oats, barley, wholegrain pasta and quinoa.

-- Protein: Meat, poultry, fish, eggs, nuts and seeds will keep you full.
+- Protein: Meat, poultry, fish, eggs, nuts and seeds.

-- Fruit: Apples, bananas, berries, oranges and pears will offer good vitamin sustenance.
+- Fruit: Apples, bananas, berries, oranges and pears.

 - Healthy fats: Olive oil, coconut oil, avocados.

-How much weight can you lose on 16:8 diet?
+How much weight can you lose on the 16:8 diet?

-To lose weight on the 16:8 diet, it’s important to match the fasting with healthy eating and exercise.
-If done so correctly, there's a typical weight loss of around seven to 11 pounds over a ten week period.
-This is according to a review of 40 different studies published in Molecular and Cellular Endocrincology who found that on average, someone weighing just over 90kg would lose 5% of their total body weight in the ten week period.
+If done so correctly, there's a typical weight loss of around seven to 11 pounds over a ten week period, according to a review of studies by Sydney Medical School.
+They found, on average, someone weighing 90kg would lose 5% of their body weight in 10 weeks.

 How often should you do 16:8 intermittent fasting?